William-Young-97/basic-python-setup/lesson-0/README.md

 Green: Refers to writing the function that will allow this test to pass.
 In this case we would create a simple `add(a, b):` function with a body of `return a + b`.
 Now when we run our test we should see it pass in a lovely shade of green.

 Refactor: It's great that our test is passing but is there anything we can do to make our function better?
 The `add(a, b)` function is fairly simplistic, so in this case, there's nothing refactor.
 It's always worth looking for places to refactor after writing your test and function.

+Following this cycle we can slowly and simply build out our code, mitigating a lot of the confusion that arises from complex systems.
+It is important that we try and keep our commits small and frequent for the best results.